-IRS has issued final regulations under IRC Sec.
-704(C)(1)(A) that prevent the shifting of income and deductions from the contributing partner to other partners with respect to "built-in" gain or loss on property contributed to a partnership.
+Final regulations under IRC Sec.
+704(c)(1)(A) prevent the shifting of income and deductions from the contributing partner to other partners with respect to "built-in" gain or loss on property contributed to a partnership.
 Deductions and income with respect to contributed property must be allocated among partners to take account of the difference between the property's basis and FMV when contributed.